geco-bern/bachelor_thesis_patriciagribi/README.md

 ## Implementation

-What approach will you take to achieve the goal in terms of data and methods?

-Um die kumulativen Wasserdefizite zu berechnen werden folgende Variablen benötigt:
+The content of this work involves computing the cumulative water deficits.
+The following variables are required for this purpose:

-•	Evapotranspiration (ET) oder, falls ET nicht vorhanden, latent heat flux
+- Evapotranspiration (ET) or, if ET is not available, latent heat flux
-•	Precipitation, falls möglich separat für Regen und Schneefall
+- Precipitation (for rain and snowfall)
-•	Potential Evapotranspiration (PET).
-Falls nicht vorhanden, werden daily surface net radiation und Temperatur (daily mean) benutzt werden.
+- Potential evapotranspiration (PET).
+If not available, daily surface net radiation and temperature (daily mean) will be used.

-Diese Daten werden im CMIP6-ng Datensatz zur Verfügung gestellt (Zitieren).
-Die Daten werden aus täglicher Auflösung entnommen.
-Das original (native) grid wird verwendet und die gewünschten Einheiten betragen mm day-1.

-Die benötigten Daten werden heruntergeladen und dann durch den CWD-Algorithmus (Zitieren) gespiesen, um die kumulativen Wasserdefizite zu berechnen.

-Mit dem Output, den Zeitreihen der kumulativen Wasserdefizite, werden schliesslich globale Trends analysiert.
+These data are provided in the CMIP6-ng dataset (citation).
+The data is taken on a daily resolution.
+The native grid is used and the desired units are mm day-1.

+The required data is downloaded and then fed through the CWD algorithm (cite) to obtain the cumulative water deficits.

+Finally, the output, the time series of cumulative water deficits, is used to analyse global trends.

 Die Trendanalyse beinhaltet eine Regression.
 Einfügen: 1.
-Download der Daten und Vorgehen dazu
+Download der Daten und Vorgehen dazu und erste Visualisierung der Daten

 ## Timeline